Lkeurentjes/AUTOr3pair/docs/Errorcodes_vs_Repairs.md

 ## Global Approach
 If the local repair methods fail to resolve issues, a global repair approach is triggered, which consists of four stages:
-1. Alpha wrap on polygons
+1. Alpha wrap on polygons (report as code 1000)
-2. Alpha wrap on vertices
+2. Alpha wrap on vertices (report as code 1001)
-3. Convex hull of geometry
+3. Convex hull of geometry (report as code 1002)
-4. Oriented bounding box
+4. Oriented bounding box (report as code 1003)

 ![Global Repair](_images/Repairs/RepairGlobal.svg)